The breathalyser continues to be a success as fewer motorists are blowing positive after an accident.

 Unfortunately, some motorists don’t leave enough time before driving the morning after a big night.

-More than a fifth (43%) of drivers admitted to driving the morning after drinking.
+More than two fifths (43%) of drivers admitted to driving the morning after drinking.
 In 2016, 386 (11%) failed the test between 6 am and 11am.
 This goes to show that even a night of sleep may not be enough to counteract the effects of alcohol.

 Despite feeling unwell or fatigued, drivers still get behind the wheel the next morning.